Human Resources Business Partner

 - Where to Apply

-This position will report to the VP, Talent and Culture (“T&C”) (to be hired) and work in partnership with the Lead HRBPs and T&C staff to ensure support, alignment and connection to Foundation’s T&C services and programs, as well as acting as an ambassador for the Foundation’s values and culture.
+This position will report to the VP, Talent and Culture (“T&C”) (to be hired) and work in partnership with the HRBPs, People Experience Team and the entire T&C staff to ensure support, alignment and connection to Foundation’s T&C services and programs, as well as acting as an ambassador for the Foundation’s values and culture.

 You are responsible for: